Let us help guide you through all of the government mandates!

 What is MIPS?

-Starting in 2017, MIPS will annually measure Medicare Part B providers in four performance categories to derive a “MIPS score” (0 to 100), which can significantly change a provider’s Medicare reimbursement in each payment year.
-The performance categories are: MU (25 points), VBM quality based upon PQRS measures (up to 30 points), VBM cost or resource use performance (30 points), and a new category named “clinical practice improvement” (15 points).
+MIPS will annually measure Medicare Part B providers in four performance categories to derive a “MIPS score” (0 to 100), which can significantly change a provider’s Medicare reimbursement in each payment year.
+The performance categories are: Promoting Interoperability (25 points), Quality (45 points), Cost (15 points), and improvement activities (15 points)

 The financial impacts of the MIPS scoring system can be very significant!!
 Penalties will climb to 9%